-II.
-Objectives and Policies

-- A. Lei-draping to dress the statues of Kamehameha in Honolulu, Hāwī, and Hilo with lei in a ceremony marked by Hawaiian tradition, language and culture. - B. Parade to hold parades in Honolulu, Hāwī, Kailua-Kona, Lahaina, & Kapa'a that celebrate Kamehameha's life and legacy, ensuring participants' and public safety. - C. Ho'olaulea to hold festivals in Honolulu, Hāwī, Kailua-Kona, Lahaina and Kapa'a that promote Hawaiian tradition, food, and culture.
+- II.
+Objectives and Policies - A. Lei-draping to dress the statues of Kamehameha in Honolulu, Hāwī, and Hilo with lei in a ceremony marked by Hawaiian tradition, language, and culture. - B. Parade to hold parades in Honolulu, Hāwī, Kailua-Kona, Lahaina, & Kapa'a that celebrate Kamehameha's life and legacy, ensuring participants' and public safety. - C. Hoʻolaulea to hold festivals in Honolulu, Hāwī, Kailua-Kona, Lahaina and Kapaʻa that promote Hawaiian tradition, food, and culture. - III.

-III.
 Action Plan and Timetable

-A. Past Year Accomplishments
+Past Year Accomplishments

-1. The Kamehameha statue Lei Draping ceremony in Honolulu was cancelled due to COVID-19.
-The commission put representation lei on the statue to commemorate Kamehameha Day but did not conduct festivities, however, the public did go to the statue on their own, as well as several royal organizations and held private ceremonies utilizing social distancing and placed lei and flowers.
-The following day the lei and flowers were removed
+1. The Kamehameha statue Lei Draping ceremony in Honolulu was held in a socially distanced format due to COVID-19.
+The commission conducted the lei ceremony at the statue to commemorate Kamehameha Day, but the public did go to the statue on their own as we managed the site through reservation with timed presentation.
+In addition, several royal organizations and held private ceremonies utilizing social distancing and placed lei and flowers.
+Painted and refurnished office which had not been updated for at least 20 plus years.

-- and the statue area cleaned by the Executive Director and volunteers while practicing social distancing. - 2.
-The 104th annual King Kamehameha Floral parade in Honolulu which normally would have began at 'Iolani Palace at 9 a.m. on Saturday June 13, 2020 and traversed through Waikīkī and end at Kapi 'olani Park was cancelled due to COVID-19. - 3.
-Instead of these activities for Honolulu we conducted a statewide social media campaign featuring a series of Hawaiian music concerts that took place on our social media feeds.
+- 2. The 105th annual King Kamehameha Floral parade in Honolulu which normally would have begun at 'Iolani Palace at 9 a.m. on Saturday June 12, 2021 and traversed through Waikīkī and end at Kapi'olani Park was cancelled once again due to COVID-19. - 3.
+Instead of these activities for Honolulu we conducted a statewide campaign featuring video vignettes that covered a variety of subjects related to the holiday festivities including: Pā'u, Statewide Statues, etc. Maui, Kaua'i,